gamefriend10/autogate-coop/README.txt

 5. Create shop>hand morph and shop core.
 Use morph ability in shop core and add tags.
 6. Create hand>staging construct and hand core.
 Use construct ability in hand core and add tags.
 Set build cost.
 7. Create staging core.
 Add sell ability.
 Set build cost and footprint.

+## TODO:

+1. Optimization: world points can be set to global vars so we don't have to search for them by name every time